-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Compression Stockings The following are not covered: Below knee, 18-30 pressure Thigh length Full length Waist length Garter belts (These supplies may be available under the Over the Counter benefit) Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture • Available for people with chronic low back pain under certain circumstances.
+Compression Stockings The following are not covered: Below knee, 18-30 pressure Thigh length Full length Waist length Garter belts (These supplies may be available under the Over the Counter benefit)

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Device and service upgrades that are not medically necessary are not covered by the plan.
+Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition Device and service upgrades that are not medically necessary are not covered by the plan.
 You are responsible to pay the difference between the covered base model and the upgraded device or service.

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Experimental medical and surgical procedures, equipment and medications.
+Not covered under any condition Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)

-Fees charged for care by your immediate relatives or members of your household. \checkmark Full-time nursing care in your home. \checkmark Home-delivered meals Coverage for up to 14 days of meals prior authorized for qualifying members after they are discharged from an inpatient acute hospital or skilled nursing facility.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Fees charged for care by your immediate relatives or members of your household.
+Not covered under any condition Full-time nursing care in your home.
+Not covered under any condition Home-delivered meals Coverage for up to 14 days of meals prior authorized for qualifying members after they are discharged from an inpatient acute hospital or skilled nursing facility.
 Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
 Papa Companionship service may offer some of these services.
-Incontinence Supplies These supplies may be available under the Over the Counter benefit Naturopath services (uses natural or alternative treatments). ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Incontinence Supplies These supplies may be available under the Over the Counter benefit Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Non-routine dental care • Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Orthopedic shoes or supportive devices for the feet • Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition